Clustering and Expected Seat-Share for District Maps: Statistical Clustering

-\begin{prop} \begin{enumerate} \item[(1)] $\mu_\Ss \geq \left(2-2\K_\A\right)\mu_\A^2 - \left(1-2\K_\A\right)\mu_\A$. \item[(2)] If $\mu_\A>\half$, then $\mu_\Ss \geq 1-\K_\A\cdot \frac{\mu_\A(1-\mu_\A)}{\left(\mu_\A-\half\right)^2}$. \end{enumerate} \end{prop}
+\begin{prop} \begin{enumerate} \item $\mu_\Ss \geq \left(2-2\K\right)\mu_\A^2 - \left(1-2\K\right)\mu_\A$. \item If $\mu_\A>\half$, then $\mu_\Ss \geq 1-\K\cdot \frac{\mu_\A(1-\mu_\A)}{\left(\mu_\A-\half\right)^2}$. \end{enumerate} \end{prop}

-Proposition~\ref{P:A} provides a lower bound on Party A's expected seat-share.
-If one exchange the roles of A and B throughout this paper, then the proposition instead give a lower bound on Party B's expected seat-share, which is equivalent to an \emph{upper} bound on Party A's expected seat-share.
+Proposition~\ref{P:A} provides a lower bound on Party $A$'s expected seat-share.
+If one exchange the roles of $A$ and $B$ throughout, then the proposition instead gives a lower bound on Party $B$'s expected seat-share, which is equivalent to an \emph{upper} bound on Party $A$'s expected seat-share\footnote{This requires the assumption that tied districts are negligibly rare.}.
 Thus, after applying the proposition to both parties, one obtain lower and upper bounds on $\mu_\Ss$.